Heyuan9/Heyuan9.github.io/_pages/about.md

 My current research interests include (take the medical domain for example):

-* Evaluation of Open-ended Machine Generated Text: Past evaluations require human-written answers as a gold standard, and compare lexical or semantic similarities of machine-generated text with gold answers.
+* Evaluation of Open-ended Machine-Generated Text: Past evaluations require human-written answers as a gold standard, and compare lexical or semantic similarities of machine-generated text with gold answers.
 How can we evaluate diverse LLM-generated text with no human annotations?
 My current work focuses on factuality, completeness, and safety evaluation of LLM answers to patient questions.

 * Utilization of Web and Knowledge: Web information is mixed with misinformation and factual information.
 How can we identify misinformation based on the goal of study and optimally utilize the filtered knowledge to reach our goal?